CIMAM Press Kit 2026

 Vision and Mission

 CIMAM envisions a world where the cultural, social, and economic contribution of modern and contemporary art museums, collections, and archives is widely recognized.
-Its mission is to provide an international forum for debate and knowledge exchange, advocate for best museum practices according to the ICOM and CIMAM Code of Ethics, and support professional development through key programs, including the CIMAM Annual Conference, Rapid Response Webinars, the Museum Watch Program, Sustainability and Ecology in Museum Practice, and the Outstanding Museum Practice Award.
+Its mission is to provide an international forum for debate and knowledge exchange, advocate for best museum practices according to the ICOM and CIMAM Code of Ethics, and support professional development through key programs, including the CIMAM Annual Conference, Rapid Response Webinars, the Museum Watch Program, Sustainability and Ecology in Museum Practice, the Travel Grants Program, the Outstanding Museum Practice Award, and the development of Best Practices of reference for Modern and Contemprorary Art Museums.

-• Zeina Arida, Director, Mathaf (Arab Museum of Modern Art), Doha, Qatar.
+- Zeina Arida, (Secretary General of CIMAM), Director, Mathaf - Arab Museum of Modern Art, Doha, Qatar

-• Joselina Cruz, Director/Curator, Museum of Contemporary Art and Design (MCAD) Manila, Philippines.
+- Joselina Cruz, Director and Curator, Museum of Contemporary and Design (MCAD), Manila, Philippines.

-• Clara Kim, Chief Curator and Director of Curatorial Affairs, Museum of Contemporary Art, Los Angeles, USA.
+- Clara M Kim, Chief Curator & Director of Curatorial Affairs, The Museum of Contemporary Art (MOCA), Los Angeles, USA.

-• Chus Martinez, Director, Art Gender Nature Institute, Basel, Switzerland.
+- Chus Martinez, Head, Institute Art Gender Nature Basel, Switzerland.

 CIMAM Membership

-CIMAM’s membership includes over 900 professionals from 85 countries, representing museum directors, chief curators, researchers, and independent curators.
+CIMAM’s membership includes over 1000 professionals from over 90 countries, representing museum directors, chief curators, researchers, and independent curators.
 This global community drives knowledge exchange, collaboration, and advocacy for ethical museum practices.

-Membership is renewed every three years, ensuring ongoing engagement and fresh perspectives within the organization.
+Membership is renewed every three years, ensuring ongoing engagement within the organization.

-From 2023 to 2025, each member of the CIMAM Board will actively engage in strategic working groups, ensuring diverse participation and global perspectives.
+Each member of the CIMAM Board actively engages in strategic working groups, ensuring diverse participation and global perspectives.
 These groups play a pivotal role in shaping CIMAM's annual programs, addressing forward-thinking practices and the most pressing challenges faced by modern and contemporary art museums.
 Key focus areas include sustainability, governance, best practices, professional development, knowledge exchange, and fostering international cooperation.

 By driving discussions, sharing expertise, and providing practical resources, CIMAM aims to take a leadership role in the international museum landscape and contribute to the sector's sustainability, fostering collaboration between art institutions to drive growth.